node-red-contrib-homie-home-assistant-discovery 1.0.8

-Node-RED node that converts Homie MQTT devices into Home Assistant MQTT discovery.
+Node-RED node that publishes Home Assistant MQTT discovery from Homie MQTT metadata.

 npm install node-red-contrib-homie-home-assistant-discovery